oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-name-workspace.png alt:"Terraform Cloud name workspace" width:"800" %}{: .center-image }

 Locally you defined variables in the `okta.auto.tfvars` file.
-But we didn't add the `api_token` to this and hence isn't stored in source control; you have to define the variable not committed to source control explicitly.
+But we didn't add the `api_token` variable to that file for obvious security reasons.
+Hence that variable is not stored in source control; Therefore, you have to define the variable explicitly in the Terraform workspace.
 Click the **Variables** tab in the top navbar of the workspace, then define the `api_token` variable.

 {% img blog/okta-terraform-cloud/terraform-cloud-set-variables.png alt:"Terraform Cloud set variables" width:"800" %}{: .center-image }